-One or more interactive elements has been excluded

-from this version of the text.
-You can view them online
+A YouTube element has been excluded from this version of the text.
+You can view it online here:

-here: https://library.achievingthedream.org/ $\underline{herkimertechnical writing/?p=52\#oembed-2}$
+https://library.achievingthedream.org/ her kimer technical writing/?p=52

 34. Punctuation, Mechanics, Capitalization, and Spelling Introduction

 Habits in writing as in life are only useful if they are broken as soon as they cease to be advantageous.